Mandela memorial sign language interpreter a ‘fraud’

 Attended by nearly 100 sitting and former heads of state, the speeches at Mandela’s memorial on Tuesday were supposed to be interpreted into sign language for deaf viewers.

-Delphin Hlungwane, a spokesperson for the Deaf Federation of South Africa, said the man picked for the job was "just gesturing in the air".
+Delphin Hlungwane, a spokeswoman for the Deaf Federation of South Africa, said the man picked for the job was “just gesturing in the air”.

-"He didn't interpret at all, he had zero percent accuracy," he said.
+“He didn’t interpret at all, he had zero percent accuracy,” she said.

 “International people were watching it as well and they all said he was not using any kind of sign language.
 They all said they don’t understand him,” said Hlungwane.

 Loening said her organisation was getting mails from around the world “wondering what on earth this man was doing there”.

 “It’s a real embarrassment.
 It’s complete disrespect for the deaf community and for what Nelson Mandela stood for and the support which he gave toward the deaf community.”